openstack/openstack-manuals/doc/networking-guide/source/config-ipv6.rst

 * Managed Configuration Flag = 0
 * Other Configuration Flag = 0

-New or existing Neutron networks that contain a SLAAC enabled IPv6 subnet will result in all neutron ports attached to the network receiving IPv6 addresses.
+New or existing neutron networks that contain a SLAAC enabled IPv6 subnet will result in all neutron ports attached to the network receiving IPv6 addresses.
 This is because when RA broadcast messages are sent out on a neutron network, they are received by all IPv6 capable ports on the network,